software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ## Other utilities

+### `getRegisteredSessionHandles`

+Returns an array of all registered session handles.

+### `reloadSessionByName`

+Reloads the webview for given `sessionHandle`.

-### `clearSnapshotCacheForAllSessions`
+### `clearSessionSnapshotCacheByName`

-Clears the snapshot cache for all sessions.
+Clears the snapshot cache for given `sessionHandle`.
 This might be useful in a scenario where different session handles are used for modals.
 When a form submission is completed in the modal session, we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.